evanphoward/CS262/logical-clocks/README.md

 ```
 Running the command will create two png files in [dir]. [dir]/clock.png will be a graph that plots the logical clock progression of all three machines. [dir]/messages.png will be a graph that plots the remaining messages progression of all three machines.

+# Analysis
+The results of our analysis could be found in journals/combined-analysis.md

 # How to Test
 In order to run unit tests, run the following command in the directory:
 ```console